Rosalita/time-to-holiday/README.md

 # time-to-holiday
-A React Native app that shows a count down until my holiday
+A React Native app that shows a countdown until my holiday